thefinnlab/psyanim-docs/overview/hello_psyanim_dev.md

 psyanim init
 ```

-`psyanim init` will create a new git repository containing a blank `psyanim-2` experiment project.

-At this stage, we have an experiment with just one empty scene.
-Let's add another scene.

-## 3. Creating our first scene using psyanim-cli
+## 2. Our First Custom Component

-Let's get familiar with `Psyanim Scenes`, `Psyanim Entities` and `Psyanim Components` by building a simple scene with a red circle entity that moves back and forth as if patrolling between two points.
+Now, let's get familiar adding custom logic to our scenes by building a simple scene with a red circle entity that moves back and forth as if patrolling between two points.

 Back in the terminal, run the following command to create a scene named 'MyFirstScene':